Setup

 The REST controller is able to provide information about multiple Storage managers of your system.
 For a storage manager called

-.
+some its details are available via /storage-data/some.
 If you haven’t changed the storage manager configuration and use the

-default one provided by the SpringBoot integration, it will be available via /storage-data/default
+default one provided by the SpringBoot integration, it will be available via /storage-data/default.

 Additional Configuration